Teun-Maas/biofysica/README.md

 ### Problems with labstreaminglayer

 On linux systems you may have to install the labstreaminglayer libraries separately.
-Binary installatio packages are here:
+Binary installation packages are here:

 https://github.com/sccn/liblsl/releases